 Articles and Preprints(all available on the ArXiv)

-- The cohomology of C2-equivariant A(1) and the homotopy of koC2 (Joint with M. A. Hill, D. C. Isaksen, and D. C. Ravenel, submitted, available on the ArXiv)
+- The cohomology of C2-equivariant A(1) and the homotopy of koC2 (Joint with M. A. Hill, D. C. Isaksen, and D. C. Ravenel, Tunisian Journal of Mathematics, 2020)

 We compute the cohomology of the subalgebra AC2(1) of the C2-equivariant Steenrod algebra AC2.
 This serves as the input to the C2-equivariant Adams spectral sequence converging to the RO(C2)-graded homotopy groups of an equivariant spectrum koC2.
 Our approach is to use simpler C-motivic and R-motivic calculations as stepping stones.

-- A symmetric monoidal and equivariant Segal infinite loop space machine (joint with J. P. May, M. Merling, and A. Osorno, to appear in the Journal of Pure and Applied Algebra, available on the ArXiv)
+- A symmetric monoidal and equivariant Segal infinite loop space machine (joint with J. P. May, M. Merling, and A. Osorno, Journal of Pure and Applied Algebra, 2019)

 We construct a new variant of the equivariant Segal machine that starts from the category of finite sets rather than from the category of finite G-sets.
 In contrast to the machine in [MMO], the new machine gives a lax symmetric monoidal functor from equivariant gamma spaces to orthogonal G-spectra.
 Even non-equivariantly, this gives an appealing new variant of the Segal machine.
 This new variant makes the equivariant generalization of the theory essentially formal, hence is likely to be applicable in other contexts.

-- Enriched model categories in equivariant contexts (Joint with J. P. May and J. Rubin, to appear in Homotopy, Homology, and its Applications, available on the ArXiv)
+- Enriched model categories in equivariant contexts (Joint with J. P. May and J. Rubin, Homotopy, Homology, and its Applications, 2019)

 We study enriched model categories in equivariant contexts, using the perspective developed in "Enriched model categories and presheaf categories".